stennety/mywebsite/_posts/2024-8-21-open-vs-private.md

 tags: [AI, Open-Source]
 ---

-MCompanies developing proprietary AI models are finding themselves in a constant sprint to keep pace with the rapid advancements in open-source alternatives.
+Companies developing proprietary AI models are finding themselves in a constant sprint to keep pace with the rapid advancements in open-source alternatives.

 ## August 2024 - Open-source and proprietary AI models